theyosh/TerrariumPI/README.md

   - Predefined on and off dimming percentages
 - Support for timmers in powerswitches and environment #72
 - Support for Energenie USB and LAN powerswitches [EG-PM(s)2](http://energenie.com/item.aspx?id=7556)
-- Reading out multiple temperature and humidity sensors
+- Support for multiple temperature and humidity sensors
+- Support for ultrasonic sound range sensors
 - Support for native Raspberry Pi cam out of the box
 - Support for USB and remote webcams
 - Open door detection (sprayer will not spray when a door is open)